 JC: Estimates suggest that around 80% of industrial products are either sold as powders or handled in powder form during their manufacture.
 Powder characterization therefore has widespread industrial relevance and there is a high degree of commonality in the challenges faced.
 The efficient manufacture of high-performance products relies largely on developing an understanding of the relationships between process and product behavior and relevant powder characterization data.

 The pharmaceutical industry exemplifies the challenges faced with formulators required to optimize powder properties for very different product types.
 For example, a tableting formulation must flow consistently at a relatively high rate under the low to moderate stress conditions that exist as the formulation flows into the feedframe, and under the forcing conditions applied for die filling.
 Compressibility characteristics impact performance in the press and the stability of the finished tablet.
 For dry powder inhaler formulations, in contrast, aerosolization is the defining requirement and the response of the powder to air is crucial.
-The best bulk powder test methods provide data that rationalize behavior under all these, very different conditions.
+The surface area of particles for example can significantly influence bulk powder behavior and investigations show how this property can change dramatically with respect to temperature.
+The best powder test methods provide data that rationalize behavior under a range of very different conditions.

 JK: New industries such as additive manufacturing (AM) present us with fresh powder handling challenges but even in established industries the ongoing drive to improve performance calls for increasingly advanced characterization.
 For example, innovations in catalytic materials have the potential to improve the efficiency and sustainability of fundamental processes such as fluid catalytic cracking (FCC).
 For FCC catalysts, bulk powder properties influence fluidization behavior in the reactor and reformer, but we need to characterize and manipulate particle properties with precision to control intimate contact between reactants and the catalyst at the molecular level.
 For a catalyst, properties such as surface area and porosity define mass transfer within the particle, how easily reactants and products can transfer to/from active sites, and the localized environment that prevails during reaction.
 Optimizing these characteristics is critical when it comes to breaking new ground in terms of selectivity and turnover.